ICanBoogie/ICanBoogie/README.md

-The getter/setter feature provided by [icanboogie/accessor][], and extended by [icanboogie/prototype][], allows you to create read-only or write-only properties, properties façades, fallbacks to generate default values, forwarding properties, lazy loading, or type control.
+The getter/setter feature provided by [icanboogie/accessor][], and extended by [icanboogie/prototype][], allows you to create read-only or write-only properties, façades properties, fallbacks to generate default values.
+Getters are setters are also often using to control types, lazy load resources, and inject dependencies.